wahibhaq/wahibhaq.github.io/_posts/2016-04-21-android-interview-question-1.md

 I would like to re-iterate that I applied for mid-level Android Dev position so questions included are all related to Java and Android domain.
 I am not an expert (not yet!) and if you find any mistake or misinformation then I'll be thankful for your feedback.
 More importantly, it's practically impossible to cover all potential topics/questions so just sharing those which I can remember while writing this post.
 Android is just like any other form of technology, it is always evolving and adjusting to meet the demands :)

+**P.S: I'll update this post time to time as soon as I stumble upon something I find worthy of being a good interview question :)**

 &nbsp;

 ![struggle-meme](https://cdn.meme.am/instances/57217525.jpg)<br>